aismukaddas/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a script that prints “Hello, World”
+This is a script that displays a confused smiley